Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Methods

 \paragraph{Evaluation metrics}

 Predictions are evaluated using Panoptica \cite{kofler2023panoptica}.
 Predicted and reference lesions are matched using positive-Dice assignment with a many-to-one scheme to avoid penalizing over-segmentation. \textbf{Detection F1} (RQ) quantifies lesion detection: a lesion is considered detected if any prediction overlaps it ($\text{Dice} > 0$), and the F1-score summarizes precision and recall across all lesions. \textbf{Instance Dice} (SQ) is computed only for matched lesion pairs and reports the mean Dice overlap of correctly detected lesions. \textbf{Panoptic Dice} ($PQ_D$) integrates detection and segmentation as $\text{PQ}_D = \text{RQ} \times \text{SQ}$. \textbf{ASSD} is computed per matched pair to assess boundary accuracy and averaged across lesions. \textbf{Global Dice} is a voxel-wise Dice over the entire vertebral body, obtained by merging all predicted components and comparing them to the merged ground-truth mask.
 Metrics are reported separately for blastic, lytic, and mixed lesions, with mixed vertebrae evaluated as their own category since most baselines cannot distinguish lesion subtypes.
+For statistical comparison, per-vertebra metrics were used for paired analyses between our method and the strongest baseline.
+Median differences (Ours-Baseline) are reported together with 95\% confidence intervals estimated via non-parametric bootstrap resampling, and statistical significance was assessed using paired Wilcoxon signed-rank tests.
+We define statistical significance as $p < 0.01$.